Heat Pump Incentives

 Who is eligible:

-• Live in or own and rent out a single-family detached home
+• Live in or own and rent out a single-family detached home (rental units not eligible for the LMI incentive)

 • Live in and own a row home, town home, condo, or duplex